arianrhodsandlot/retro-assembly-vendors/readme.md

 ## Usage
 Our work contains three steps:
-1. Apply Patch some upstream repository, for better usage inside browser.
+1. Apply patches to some upstream repository (currently there is only RetroArch needs to be patched), for better usage inside browser.
 2. Compile RetroArch cores with Emscripten following instructions indroduced here: [RetroArch Web Player](https://github.com/libretro/RetroArch/blob/master/pkg/emscripten/README.md).
 3. Archive the wasm and js files.